Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 ```
 This is the biggest hint!

-**Obviously the hash we got from the spectrogram is the key for this script!
+**Remember the hash we got from the spectrogram, is the key for this script!
 And now we just left finding the ciphertext to decrypt!**

 Where is the ciphertext?
-Quite obvious is at the LSB data from the specific frames!
+No other place must be the LSB data from the specific frames!

 The ciphertext should be in base64 form if not mistaken